RohitChoukiker/customer-support-ai/README.md

 ## API Endpoints

-- `POST /chat/message` — Send a message to the AI agent (see Swagger docs if running in development mode)
+- `POST /chat/message` — Send a message to the AI agent.
+Request body: `{ message: string, sessionId?: string }`.
+Returns AI reply and sessionId.
+(See Swagger docs if running in development mode)

+- `GET /chat/history/:sessionId` — Get the full message history for a conversation session.
+Returns `{ sessionId, messages: [{ sender, text, createdAt }] }`.

 ---